wizardy0ga/WizardCalls/docs/en/module/adding-new-hash-algorithms.md

-# Adding new hashes to the module
+# Adding new hash algorithms to the module
 This document describes how new hashes are added to the the wizardcalls module.
 In this example, we'll be adding support for the [Jenkins One At A Time Hashing algorithm](https://github.com/vxunderground/VX-API/blob/main/VX-API/HashStringJenkinsOneAtATime32Bit.cpp) from the [VX-API](https://github.com/vxunderground/VX-API/).

 ## Step 1; Choose a name for the algorithm